 See Related: Types of German Food to Try

-It is located in the delightful town of Nuremberg, a town that rich in ancient and modern architecture, where all emperors of the Holy Roman Empire have stayed and have been served in the fascinating castle.
+The Imperial Castle of Nuremberg is one of Germany’s most influential and majestic imperial palaces.
+It is located in the delightful town of Nuremberg.
+This town is rich in ancient and modern architecture, where all emperors of the Holy Roman Empire have stayed and have been served in the fascinating castle.

 The Sinwell Tower is one of the great features of the castle that offers a lovely panoramic view of Nuremberg’s old town’s beauty.
 Imperial Castle of Nuremberg is where visitors looking for a place that feels like walking back in the past and experiencing what it is like to be royalty is offered in the castle.

 Check out these other top things to do in Nuremberg.

 See Related: Best Day Trips from Nuremberg

 Address: Burg 48, 84489 Burghausen, Germany